armaanepiic/Leetcode-Solved-Problems/String/28. Find the Index of the First Occurrence in a String/Readme.md

 Given two strings `needle` and `haystack`, return the index of the first occurrence of `needle` in `haystack`, or `-1` if `needle` is not part of `haystack`.

-This is a classic string matching problem, commonly known as the "Needle in a Haystack" problem or substring search.

 ## Examples

 ### Example 1